-- EDUCATIONAL MEASUREMENTS Three hours 310.
-A survey course of present-day practices of measuring the results of teaching.
+- 220. TEACHING ARITHMETIC IN ELEMENTARY SCHOOLS Three hours Both content and methods in arithmetic throughout the grades will be considered.
+Prerequisite: Psychology 202. - 222.
+ELEMENTARY SCHOOL MUSIC (A Methods Course) Two hours Prerequisite: Music 221. - 225.
+CHILDREN'S LITERATURE (STORY TELLING) Two or three hours This course is offered in order to develop a knowledge of and an interest in good literature on the elementary level.
+The development of skill in story telling on the part of the teacher is also emphasized. - 307.
+SCHOOL ADMINISTRATION Three Hours A study of the structure, organization, administration and management of the elementary and secondary school.
+Development of professional leadership and supervisory practices. - 310.
+EDUCATIONAL MEASUREMENTS Three hours A survey course of present-day practices of measuring the results of teaching.
 Mental testing is included.
-Prerequisite: Psychology 202. - TEACHING GEOGRAPHY IN ELEMENTARY SCHOOLS: 318.
-METHODS AND CONTENT Three hours Prerequisite: Psychology 202. - 322.
-TEACHING READING IN ELEMENTARY SCHOOLS Three hours Both semesters.
-Prerequisite: Psychology 202. - TEACHING HISTORY Two hours A brief survey of the history of our country will be fused with a study of the techniques of teaching history in the elementary and junior high grades.
+Prerequisite: Psychology 202. - 318.
+TEACHING GEOGRAPHY IN ELEMENTARY SCHOOLS: METHODS AND CONTENT Prerequisite: Psychology 202. - 322.
+TEACHING READING IN ELEMENTARY SCHOOLS Both semesters.
+Prerequisite: Psychology 202. - 324.
+TEACHING HISTORY Two hours A brief survey of the history of our country will be fused with a study of the techniques of teaching history in the elementary and junior high grades.
 Prerequisite: Education 314 or 315. - 328.
-TEACHING LATIN Same as Latin 327 and 330m combined. - 332.
-REMEDIAL READING - 340.
-CURRICULUM Two hours A study of curriculum requirements for grades four through six, and of the fundamental teaching procedures applying to children of later childhood.
-Observation required. - 343.
-DIRECTED TEACHING, INCLUDING OBSERVATION AND PARTICIPATION Eight hours
+TEACHING LATIN Three Same as Latin 327 and 330m combined. - 332.
+REMEDIAL READING